 # df -T

-Note: Using the’-T’ option we can get the list of file system types.
-As you can see types of file systems in the above example’s 2nd column “TYPE” as “ext4,tmpfs,ext2”.
+Note: Using the'-T' option we can get a list of file system types.
+You can see the types of file systems in the above example's 2nd column "TYPE" as "ext4,tmpfs,ext2".

 9. How to check the disk space details of a specific file system type?

 Note: Using the'-t' option we can filter the output of a specific file system.
 In this example, I have used the "ext4" file system.
 You can check it accordingly.

 10. How to exclude a particular file system type?

 Note: Using the'-x' option, we can exclude any particular type of file system from the output list.
 In this example, I have excluded "tmpfs" file system type from the output.
 The output can be compared with the previous example.
 Excludes and is without the exclusion of the tmpfs filesystem.